 Per Commission Regulation 1959, a thorough background investigation is required of all public safety dispatchers before being hired to verify that the applicant has no past behaviors indicative of unsuitability to perform public safety dispatching duties.
 Commission Regulation 1959 outlines the procedures for the background investigation, which must include a check of motor vehicle records, a search of local, state, and federal fingerprint files to determine any criminal record, contacts with references, as well as other areas of investigation.

 To assist agencies with the background investigation process, POST has a Background Investigation Manual, which includes the ten background dimensions that are to be assessed in the background investigation.
 The manual also includes substantial information about the Personal History Statement – Public Safety Dispatcher (doc) form that applicants will need to complete at the onset of the investigation.

 Agencies that wish to modify the POST Personal History Statement form may request an “unprotected” version for agency-specific use only.
 Requests for an unprotected version of the form, as well as administrative questions about the form, should be directed to the POST Forms Manager.
-Substantive questions about the form should be directed to Melani Singley of the Standards, Evaluation, and Research Bureau at (916) 227-4258.
+Substantive questions about the form should be directed to Melani Singley of the Strategic Communications and Research Bureau at (916) 227-4258.

 Commission Regulation 1960 requires that all public safety dispatchers undergo a medical examination prior to hire.
 The goal of the medical examination is to determine whether the applicant has any medical condition which would preclude the safe and efficient performance of dispatcher duties.